Somali in Ethiopia

 The Somali share a common language, adhere to a single faith, and share a cultural heritage that is an integral part of their nomadic lifestyle.
 Their name is derived from the words, "so maal," which literally mean, "Go milk a beast for yourself!"
 To the Somali, this is actually a rough expression of hospitality.

-Somalis first appeared in the Horn of Africa around 1200 A.D., and began expanding westward and southward about 150 years later.
+Somalis first appeared in the Horn of Africa around 1200 A.D. and began expanding westward and southward about 150 years later.
 They converted to Islam around 1550, under the influence of Arab traders that had settled along the coast of present-day Somalia.
-By 1650, they had moved into Ethiopia.
+By 1650, they had moved into Ethiopia, though there has been a Somali presence before that time.

 What Are Their Lives Like?